This post may contain affiliate links. Please read my disclosure.

 If you try this recipe, please let me know!
 Leave a comment, rate it, and tag your photo with #veggie__chick on Instagram.
 I just love to see my recipes being made in YOUR kitchen!

-Slow Cooker Soy Chorizo Chili (Vegan, Gluten Free)
+Slow Cooker Soy Chorizo Chili (Easy Vegan Recipe)

 Pin RateIngredients

-- 2 15-ounce cans diced tomatoes (Sometimes I might use flavored cans of diced tomatoes, such as “Garlic and Olive Oil”, “Fire Roasted”, etc.)
+- 2 15-ounce cans diced tomatoes (can use flavoreed versions such as 'green chile' etc.)

 - 1 15-ounce can organic tomato sauce